ultimate271/notes/sanderson/elantris/elantris02.10.sanderson.md

 Elantris as he divided the food.
 Raoden watched for a moment, then turned away to think.

+## Raoden and Galloden discuss life and the universe on Elantris
 “Sule, my hama would love you.
 She always complained that I don’t get enough exercise.”
 Raoden looked up as Galladon strode into the room.